 - 1 cup orange juice

-- 1 tsp Chipotle hot sauce I buy Tabasco brand
+- 1 teaspoon Chipotle hot sauce I buy Tabasco brand

 Cilantro Aioli Ingredients: